-In our class it is very important that the adults have musical fun!
+Let yourself go and have fun!
+In our class, it is very important that the adults have musical fun!
 Young children learn most basic life skills from their parents and caregivers by watching, listening and experimenting on their own.
-Please do not attempt to activate a child's movement for him by clapping his hands, for example.
 Even if you think you are not musical you can model your pleasure, your enthusiasm and your desire to participate.
 Trust that your own process and enjoyment will teach children more than any actions you make them do.

-Please refrain from chatting during class and please put cell phones on vibrate.
+Please do not bring cell phones into the circle with you, and please refrain from chatting during class.
+This is your opportunity to put the cares of the day behind you for 45-minutes and give your child undivided attention.
+I know how tempting it is to snap those photos, but looking through the lens takes you out of the moment.
 Remember that you are setting an example for your child.
 Save social interaction for before and after class.
 Talking during and between songs takes you out of the musical moment, shows your child that it is acceptable to talk during class, and makes it difficult for your teacher to sing and be heard.

-Please plan to arrive 5 to 10 minutes before class is scheduled to begin.
+Please plan to arrive in the classroom 10 minutes before class is scheduled to begin.
 This will give you and your child time to settle in, say hello to friends, enjoy some music and be ready for class to start on time.
 This is very important!
 Arriving late is disruptive to all and makes the transition to music class difficult for your child.

 No food is allowed in the studio.
-If it is necessary for you or your child to snack, you may do so in the waiting room before class.
 Bottles and cups should remain on the table and be used only for a quick sip or as a last resort.
 It is very distracting for children to see someone else with food or drink.
 Infants, of course, may be fed by bottle or breast as needed.
 However, if you are also attending with an older child, please be certain that your care of the infant does not interfere with your participation in class.

 Of course, you can't keep your child home with every runny nose.
 If the mucus is clear he may come to class, if not he should stay home.
 A child who has been ill should be vomit and fever free without Tylenol for 24 hours before returning to class.
 You know your child.
 If he appears ill please keep him home for the benefit of all.

-I will notify you by email if class is canceled for inclement weather.
+Inclement Weather.
+I will notify you by text or email if class is canceled for inclement weather.
+I urge you to opt-in for text messages.
 We do not always follow the Croton School System's closings.
-If classes are canceled due to inclement weather or teacher illness, an additional class will be scheduled at the end of the semester.
+If classes are canceled due to inclement weather or teacher illness, an additional make-up class will be scheduled.
 Should a class be canceled more than once for inclement weather, it will be your responsibility to schedule a make-up, at your convenience.